Cognitive Behavioural Psychotherapy (CBT)

 Both you and I will put our heads together to find ways to help you cope with and address these difficulties in your life.

-Additionally, we base our treatment approach on what you would like to gain from the sessions.
+At Suaimhneas Cork CBT Therapy and Mindfulness, we base our treatment approach on what you would like to gain from the sessions.
 What changes would you like to see in your life by the end of the therapy?
 For example, what you like to be doing differently in your life?
 What would you be doing in life that truly matters to you?
-What would your life look like if you had better ways to cope with anxiety or depression?
+What would your life look like if you had better ways to cope with anxiety or depression.

-Third wave approaches such as Compassion-Focused Therapy, Mindfulness-Based Cognitive Therapy, Mindfulness-Based Stress Reduction and Acceptance and Commitment Therapy instead seek to change our ‘relationship’ to difficult and unhelpful thoughts and emotions.
-Instead of seeking to change them we learn to relate to them in a new way by mindfully and compassionately accepting them as they are in the present moment.
+Third wave approaches such as Compassion-Focused Therapy, Mindfulness-Based Cognitive Therapy, Mindfulness-Based Stress Reduction and Acceptance and Commitment Therapy seek to change our ‘relationship’ to difficult and unhelpful thoughts and emotions.
+We learn to relate to them in a new way by mindfully and compassionately accepting them as they are in the present moment.
 For example, instead of being pushed around by our thoughts we learn to step back from them and let them come and go of their own accord.
 We learn to see them as they truly are, that is ‘thoughts’ and not ‘facts’.
 In fact, ‘we’ are not our thoughts, they come and they go.

 Through these approaches we learn to step-back and mindfully defuse from our difficult thoughts and emotions.
 We realise that they don’t need to overwhelm or define us, or hold us back from living a life worth-living or doing what truly matters to us.

-Please do not hesitate to contact for more information or use the form below.
+Please do not hesitate to contact Suaimhneas Cork CBT Therapy and Mindfulness for more information below.

 Contact no: 086 840 3722 Email: [email protected]